How to Join

 This will then be circulated to the Membership Team for consideration.

 If and when you are accepted as a member, we will submit: about 100 words outlining who you are and what you do (for introducing you to the rest of the members of OSG) and a longer paragraph with more detail about your current otter work and interests.
-You can include web links for the Members-Only pages of our website, plus a postal address, phone number and email address.
 The purpose of this is to allow other members to look for potential collaborators, a specialist knowledge or unusual resources.

 Supplying all this information at the time of application will speed up the process.